Nexmo/station/_documentation/messages/building-blocks/send-with-facebook-messenger.md

 ## Try it out

-When you run the code a FaceBook message will be sent to the recipient.
+When you run the code a FaceBook message is sent to the recipient.